Property Management for Landlords, Letting Agents and Estate Agents.

 All you need to know, the Renters Reform Bill

+The Renters Reform Bill - What Lettings Agents and Landlords need to know.
 The Renters Reform Bill has been a much talked about topic in recent months between lettings agents and managers.
 In this article we have rounded up some of the most frequently asked questions, with of course, their answers.

 What is the Renters Reform Bill?